uptrace/bunrouter/README.md

 Path elements starting with `:` indicate a wildcard in the path.
 A wildcard will only match on a single path segment.
 That is, the pattern `/post/:postid` will match on `/post/1` or `/post/1/`, but not `/post/1/2`.

 A path element starting with `*` is a catch-all, whose value will be a string containing all text in the URL matched by the wildcards.
 For example, with a pattern of `/images/*path` and a requested URL `images/abc/def`, path would contain `abc/def`.
+A catch-all path will not match an empty string, so in this example a separate route would need to be installed if you also want to match `/images/`.

 #### Using : and * in routing patterns